Search...

 JavaScript

-Create the Embedded Payout component
+Create the Embedded Transfer component

 To create the component, call createElement(type, options) and specify the type as payoutForm.
 This method creates an instance of the component.
 Components are rendered as iframes.
-For details of the properties, please see Create Element .
+For details of the properties, please see Create Element JS.

 JavaScript

-Mount the Payout component
+Mount the Transfer component

 Call element.mount(domElement) to attach the instance of the component to the prebuilt container.
 The instance should only be mounted once.